by John Salt

-The Eflite G90 Gyro was a fairly good little sub-micro gyro back in the day for those with smaller 250-450 size electric single rotor RC helicopters.
-At a
+The Eflite G90 Gyro was a fairly good little sub-micro gyro back in the day (2008) for those with smaller 250-450 size electric single rotor RC helicopters.

 The Eflite G90 Gryo could be used in either Heading Lock mode or Rate Mode.
 Both modes can be selected by using either the switch on the gyro or remotely on your computerized radio using the remote gyro gain function.

 Gain as well could be adjusted on the Eflite G90 gyro by the small adjustment pot for those of you without a computerized radio or of course can be set remotely using the ATV values in your gyro gain menu on your computerized radio.

 Since both the gain and modes are selectable on the gyro or remotely, this gyro will work with both non computerized radios and computerized ones.
 Thus the reason I say it's flexible.

 The G90 also allowed you to switch between a fast digital output or slower analog output frame rates allowing the use of less expensive tail rotor servos that can’t handle the high frequency rate.